itamar-sh/itamar-sh/README.md

 Hi, I'm 28 years old, lives in Ramat Gan.

 Three months age (April 2024) I have finished my first degree in computer science, extended single major.
-The meaning of "single major extended" simply says that all my choice couses where also computer science.
+The meaning of "single major extended" simply says that all my elective courses where also computer science.
 On the university I gained experienced with C and CPP in OS course, Java in OOP course and a lot of python on all the choice courses because I chose many ML courses.
 My most notable progject on my degree was an app developed in Kotlin, python combined with AWS.
 Which manipulate PDFs.